is-project-4th-year/build-your-portfolio-github-workflow-essentials-ephraimjuma/Assignment.md

 - Screenshot showing your milestone(s) and the issues linked to it.

 ![Milestones](milestones.png)
-- This image shows the milestones i have for my project
+- This image shows the milestones I have for my project.

 ![Issues](issues.png)
 - This image shows the issues i have in my project.
 They are connected to specific milestones